 The historic Place de la République is one of Paris’ largest squares.
 It lies at the crossroads of the 3rd, 10th and 11th arrondissements.

 We owe the present-day shape of the square to Baron Haussmann.
 The urban architect worked on an urban renovation of Paris during the Second Empire.
-From then dates the creation of grand and straight axis.
+From then dates the creation of the great and straight axis.

 The name of the square honours the newly proclaimed Third Republic (1871-1940).
-In its centre stands the monumental bronze statue of Marianne (9.5 metre high) sculpted by brothers Léopold and Charles Morice and installed on the 14th July 1883.
-It depicts Marianne holding an olive branch in her right hand and the Human’s Right tablet on her left.
+In its centre stands the monumental bronze statue of Marianne (9.5 metres high) sculpted by brothers Léopold and Charles Morice and installed on the 14th of July 1883.
+It depicts Marianne holding an olive branch in her right hand and the Human’s Right tablet in her left.

 A renovated square in 2013